jingalls1217/opendatalakehouse/01_ingest.md

    ![Show Create Table flights](/images/show_create_table_flights.png)

-   - Scroll to the right within the resultto find the **PARTITIONED BY** clause
+   - Scroll to the right within the result to find the **PARTITIONED BY** clause

    c.
 Ingest data into the **flights** table from the raw layer **flights** table.
 We will only select the flight data from 1995 to 2006.